zulip/zulip/docs/production/email.md

 ```

 If it doesn't throw an error, it probably worked; you can confirm by
 checking your email.
-You should get two emails: One sent by a the
+You should get two emails: One sent by the
 default From address for your Zulip server, and one sent by the
 "noreply" From address.